ATIX-AG/ansible_nginx_sysinfo/README.md

 vagrant up
 ```

-will start four VMs (VirtualBox required) running CentOS, Ubuntu 16.04,
-Ubuntu 18.04 and Debian 9.
+will start four libvirt Vagrantboxes running CentOS7, Ubuntu 18.04 and Debian 9.
 A portmapping to ports 8081 - 8084 makes
 the installed nginx accessible from the host.